vsomlev/Vask/README.md

 	    var task = new Vask(async_func, {'some_param':'foo'}, post_processing_func);

 You can also pass some parameters to the function by putting them in the dict.
-The data returned by the function can optionally be process by the supplied function before being stored - the post-processing function should have a single parameter and return a value.
+The data returned by the function can optionally be processed by a supplied function before being stored - the post-processing function should have a single parameter and should return a value.
 Both the parameters dict and the post-processing function are optional.
 The async function **must** have the following signature: